openwallet-foundation/credo-ts/packages/bbs-signatures/README.md

 ### React Native

-When using AFJ inside the React Native environment, temporarily, a dependency for creating keys, signing and verifying, with bbs keys must be swapped.
+When using Credo inside the React Native environment, temporarily, a dependency for creating keys, signing and verifying, with bbs keys must be swapped.
 Inside your `package.json` the following must be added.
 This is only needed for React Native environments

 #### yarn